vyca2017/content/content/tutorials/freecom/part-3.md

 ### Getting Information about the changed Node

 The `node` field in the payload allows us to retrieve information about the modified data record.
-It is also possible to ask for the state that node had _before_ the mutation, you can do so by including the `previousValues` field in the payload:
+It is also possible to ask for the state that node had _before_ the mutation.
+You can do so by including the `previousValues` field in the payload:

 ```graphql
 subscription {